 Obviously there are plenty of other characters who have paid dearly for their powers.
 Edward Elric in Fullmetal Alchemist lost an arm, a leg, his brother’s body, and any hope of resurrecting his mother.
 Kind of a steep price for a kid who just wanted to see his mum.
 And of course, Ciel, in Black Butler making a literal deal with a demon.
 And the list goes on and on.

-Maybe we should also keep in mind how unhappy most of these characters end up being and how few achieve their goals.
+Maybe we should also keep in mind how unhappy most of these characters end up being and how few achieve their goals – though I guess Ed in Fullmetal did eventually succeed (he might be the exception to the standard here).